HawesJM/GymSpotter/README.md

 Additionally, all pages were run through the W3C HTML Validator.
 ![alt text](testing/html-validator-index.html.png)

-Finally, all pages were run through the W3 CSS Validator.
+Finally, the css file was uploaded to and run through the W3 CSS Validator.
 ![alt text](testing/gym-spotter-css-validation-confirmation.png)

 ### Deployment